zidude1234/zidude1234/README.md

-## 👋 Hello everyone, I am Biola, a data scientist building skills in the AI/ML engineer space and a data/digital enthusiast.
+## 👋 Hello everyone,👋

+I am Biola, a data scientist building skills in the AI/ML engineer space and a data/digital enthusiast.
 I am on a learning journey to develop and deploy frameworks & solutions both on web and the cloud space.
-Hope to learn and expand the body of knowledge myself
+Hope to learn and expand the body of knowledge eventually.

 Languages: Python, SQL